aaronalonsotorrens/project-2-final/README.md

 ### Unfixed bugs

-While not a bug in game 2 the same image might appear multiple times during one game.
+While not a bug in "Mario Shadow Quest" the same image might appear multiple times during one game.
 Given more time I would have researched how to be able to write code so that every image must be run once before an image repeats itself.

 ### Deployment